 But there’s more to soap making than just aesthetics — soap making offers a glimpse into the world of chemistry and hygiene in your very home.
 Join us on a journey to discover the science and art behind soap making — from the raw materials to the chemical reactions, we’ll explore the fascinating world of soap and why you should consider making your own.

-For most people soap is just a tool used to get rid of the bacteria on your skin, while for others it is a way of expressing their artistic views.
-But whatever your reasons are, I bet you wondered at least once how it’s made, or if you can make your own.
-Soap making is one of those science experiments you can do at home that will almost always work if you know what you’re doing.
+For most people, soap is merely a tool to get rid of the bacteria on your skin, but for others, it can be a way of expressing their artistic views.
+Whatever your reasons are, I bet you wondered at least once how it’s made, or if you can make your own soap.

 Firstly I think you might want to know a little bit about the history of the soap making.
 This hygiene product is so common nowadays that we don’t even imagine life without it.
 But who invented it?

-Actually the first evidence of soap usage dates from 2800 BC, in Babylon, where they used a combination of alkali salts and cassia oil (or Chinese cinnamon tree) for cleaning usage.
-The ancient Egyptians were also using a mixture between animal or vegetable oils and alkali salts, to bathe themselves.
+The first evidence of soap usage dates from 2800 BC, in Babylon, where they used a combination of alkali salts and cassia oil (or Chinese cinnamon tree) for cleaning usage.
+The ancient Egyptians were also using a mixture of animal or vegetable oils and alkali salts, to bathe themselves.